Author & Punisher

-Author & Punisher is a one-man band from San Diego, formed in January 2004 by mechanical engineer and artist Tristan Shone.
-Most of the instrumentation and controllers Shone uses, called "Drone Machines" and "Dub Machines", are custom-designed and fabricated by Shone from raw materials and open-source electronic circuitry.
-Shone was inspired to build his own instruments to achieve the sound he wanted that conventional instruments could not accomplish and the difficulty in finding band members.
+Author & Punisher is a one-man band from San Diego, formed in January 2004 by American mechanical engineer and artist Tristan Shone.
+Shone performs in a style based on industrial metal and drone music, using self-made devices he calls "Drone Machines" and "Dub Machines".
+Shone was inspired to build his own instruments to achieve the sound he wanted that conventional instruments could not accomplish, and also due to the difficulty in finding band members.

-The name is a reference to a religious t-shirt that Shone, who went to a Catholic high school, used to wear in college.
-Shone has said it was a way to poke fun at a bible verse (Note: Hebrews 12:2) that refers to Jesus as "author and finisher."
+The name is a reference to a religious t-shirt that Shone wore in college.
+Shone said it was a way to poke fun at a bible verse that refers to Jesus as "author and finisher" (Hebrews 12:2).

 Shone has released nine albums as Author & Punisher, with Melk en Honing (2015) and Pressure Mine (2017) released through Phil Anselmo's record label Housecore Records.
 Beastland (2018) was released on Relapse Records, which is Shone's current label.
-It was followed by Krüller (2022) and his latest album, Nocturnal Birding (2025), which was released on October 3, 2025.
+It was followed by Krüller (2022) which featured several guest musicians.
+For live dates after Krüller, Shone added guitarist Doug Sabolick making the first gigs he performed live with another musician as Author & Punisher.
+The most recent album is Nocturnal Birding (2025), which was released on October 3, 2025.